How Health Benefits Work

 Look at NJ WorkAbility if:

-- You are 16-64 years old
+- You are at least 16 years old

 - You have a disability

-- You have limited resources, and
+- You work, and

 - You are a citizen or eligible immigrant.